-Emerge Health Pty Ltd, the supplier of Sativex in Australia, has made a submission to the March 2020 meeting of the Pharmaceutical Benefits Advisory Committee (PBAC) to seek reimbursement of this medication on the Pharmaceutical Benefits Scheme (PBS).
-Both MS Research Australia and MSA support the listing of this medication on the PBS.
-We support affordable access to any proven treatment that has been deemed safe by the Therapeutic Goods Administration and helps to minimise the impact of the disease, allowing people with MS to live more fulfilling lives.
+Emerge Health Pty Ltd, the supplier of Sativex in Australia, made a submission to the March 2020 meeting of the Pharmaceutical Benefits Advisory Committee (PBAC) to seek reimbursement of this medication on the Pharmaceutical Benefits Scheme (PBS).
+MS Australia supported the listing of this medication on the PBS; we support affordable access to any proven treatment that has been deemed safe by the Therapeutic Goods Administration (TGA) and helps to minimise the impact of the disease, allowing people with MS to live more fulfilling lives.
+Unfortunately, the listing of Sativex on the PBS was not recommended by PBAC and we are not aware of any proposal form the sponsor to re-submit this medication.

-(c) the interaction between state and territory authorities and the Commonwealth, including overlap and variation between state and territory schemes;
+Variation between state and territory authorities and the Commonwealth, including overlap and variation between state and territory schemes

 The variation in the process between states is frustrating and confusing for both people living with MS and clinicians.
-MS Australia and MS Research Australia have sought to explain the regulatory framework through our websites and through links to the relevant authorities.
+MS Australia has sought to explain the regulatory framework through information on our website and through links to the relevant authorities.